Aidit-Models/CRISPR-AIdit/README.md

 ***

-### For DSB-induced repair outcome prediction, from a command line:
+### For DSB-induced repair outcome prediction

+From a command line:

 ```
 cd predictors/DSB_repair